exanova-y/Mol-Rep-Haskell-Bayes/README.md

 This is a datatype for molecules, complete with orbitals, reaction dynamics and group theoretic properties.
+It corresponds to the article here: https://arxiv.org/abs/2501.13633

 To use this, install LazyPPL (https://github.com/lazyppl-team/lazyppl) with stack and copy all of these files into the Src directory of LazyPPL.
 These files have not been written by us, but by https://msp.cis.strath.ac.uk/act2022/papers/ACT2022_paper_8887.pdf by Swaraj Dash, Younesse Kaddar, Hugo Paquet, Sam Staton.
 These files are included with permission.